masterdev0218/meen-stack-articles/README.md

 * In dev - Front and backends are run with one command
 * backend code separates Express controller functions from routes
-* TO DO: Updating a note will automatically update the date so it goes to the front of the (date-sorted) notes list
+* TO DO: Updating an article will automatically update the date so it goes to the front of the (date-sorted) notes list

 ## :clipboard: Status & To-Do List

 * Status: Working.
 Refactor - add functionality.
-* To-Do: refactor routes, add MongoDB url and .env.
-Add modals/toasts to say if title is repeated etc.
+* To-Do: Add modals/toasts to say if title is repeated etc.

 ## :clap: Inspiration